 Making it Happen

-Lauren was already friends with our school’s co-founder, Nate Shaw and heard that he was opening a beauty school with his brother, Ren.
+Lauren was already friends with our school’s co-founder, Nate Shaw and heard that he was opening a beauty school.
 It was an easy decision for her to enroll and she became the 10th cosmetology student to join Shaw Institute, now Aveda Institute Idaho!

 “I always brag about my education there because I felt like it was very unique.
 I felt like I got one of the best hair educations that people could possibly get.
 I feel very fortunate in that sense.”

-Ren and Nate were instructors when Lauren attended and she was able to learn directly from them.
+Nate and his brother Ren were instructors when Lauren attended and she was able to learn directly from them.
 As Shaw Institute transitioned to Aveda Institute Boise and opened a new campus in Twin Falls, they have stepped into other roles.
 We are very proud of our instructors and the education they provide that can prepare our students for a successful career.